MGarrod1/unobserved_spin_influence/README.md

 - [spatial spin monte carlo](https://github.com/MGarrod1/spatial_spin_monte_carlo) - used for the Monte Carlo simulations.

 The code was validated using Python 3.7.4 on an Anaconda distribution (conda version : 4.8.3).
-A full list of the packages unstalled can be found in the *environment.yml* file.
+A full list of the packages installed can be found in the *environment.yml* file.
 This can be used to construct an identical anaconda environment to that used to perform the simulations.
 See the [https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html](documentation) for more details.

 ## Data used